AlisonLuo/plotter/README.md

 ## Installation

-You can install the package from Github using the following command:
+You can install version 0.1.0 of the package from Github using the following command in your R Studio Console.
+Make sure that the `devtools` package is installed prior to this.

 ``` r
 devtools::install_github("AlisonLuo/plotter", ref = "0.1.0")
 ```

+After installing the package, load the `plotter` package into your R session using `library(plotter)`.
+You can now use the `scatter()` function to create scatter plots from dataframes in your R project!

 ## Example